-Requirements are increasing by \$2.5 million primarily due to increased staffing expenses of \$1.5 million associated with increased retirement costs, which were partially offset by savings in safety employee costs related to employee concessions.
+Changes to requirements totaling \$2.5 million is primarily due to increased staffing expenses of \$1.5 million associated with increased retirement costs, which were partially offset by savings in safety employee costs related to employee concessions.
 Additionally, this unit is seeing increased operating expenses to pay for transfers to the Sheriff/Coroner/Public Administrator budget unit for additional dual operations staffing costs as well as increases in fuel and insurance charges.
-Finally, this budget unit will see the removal of one-time Net County Cost totaling \$1.0 million that was provided to Contract Cities in 2012-13 associated with a Board of Supervisors directed half-year subsidization of increased COWCAP costs.
+Finally, this budget unit will see the removal of one-time net county cost totaling \$1.0 million that was provided to Contract Cities in 2012-13 associated with a Board of Supervisors directed half-year subsidization of increased COWCAP costs.

 Staffing expenses of \$80.5 million fund 575 budgeted regular positions.
-There were no staffing changes in the 2013-14 budget.
+There were no changes to budget staffing recommended in the 2013-14 budget.